-- 1 Section 85 of the Act provides for the keeping of water allocation accounts for access licences.
+- Section 85 of the Act provides for the keeping of water allocation accounts for access licences.
 The provisions in this Part restrict the water that may be taken under, or assigned from, an access licence over a specified period of time, and the unused water allocations in water allocation accounts that may be carried over from one water year to the next.
 These restrictions are in addition to any other limits on access licences for the taking or assignment of water.
-It is an offence under section 60C of the Act to take water under an access licence for which there is no, or insufficient, water allocation. - 2 The provisions in this Part apply to the following persons: - (a) the Minister in managing water allocation accounts, - (b) the access licence holder, as required by mandatory conditions imposed on the access licence under Part 11.
+It is an offence under section 60C of the Act to take water under an access licence for which there is no or insufficient water allocation. - 2 The provisions in this Part apply to the following persons: - (a) the Minister managing water allocation accounts, - (b) the access licence holder, as required by mandatory conditions imposed on the access licence under Part 11.

-38 Water allocation account debiting
+36 Water allocation account debiting

-- A water account debit means any water allocation that is taken, assigned under section 71T of the Act, or otherwise debited or withdrawn from a water allocation account. - (2) For domestic and stock access licences, local water utility access licences and salinity and water table management access licences, the maximum water account debit in a water year must not exceed the following: - (a) the sum of water allocations credited to the water allocation account for the access licence from available water determinations in that water year, - (b) plus any water allocations assigned to the water allocation account for the access licence under section 71T of the Act in that water year, - (c) plus any water allocations re-credited to the water allocation account for the access licence in accordance with section 76 of the Act in that water year. - (3) For aquifer access licences in the Bungendore Alluvial Groundwater Source, the maximum water account debit in a water year must not exceed the following: - (a) the sum of water allocations credited to the water allocation account for the access licence from available water determinations in that water year, - (b) plus any water allocations assigned to the water allocation account for the access licence under section 71T of the Act in that water year,
+- (1) A water account debit means any water allocation that is taken, assigned under section 71T of the Act, or otherwise debited or withdrawn from a water allocation account. - (2) For domestic and stock access licences and local water utility access licences, the maximum water account debit in a water year must not exceed the following: - (a) the sum of water allocations credited to the water allocation account for the access licence from available water determinations in that water year, - (b) plus any water allocations assigned to the water allocation account for the access licence under section 71T of the Act in that water year, - (c) plus any water allocations re-credited to the water allocation account for the access licence in accordance with section 76 of the Act in that water year. - (3) For aquifer access licences in the Bell Alluvial Groundwater Source, the Castlereagh Alluvial Groundwater Source, the Talbragar Alluvial Groundwater Source and the Upper Macquarie Alluvial Groundwater Source, the maximum water account debit in a water year must not exceed the following: - (a) the sum of water allocations credited to the water allocation account for the access licence from available water determinations in that water year, - (b) plus any water allocations assigned to the water allocation account for the aquifer access licence under section 71T of the Act in that water year,